-A sub £500 mountain bike that puts a grin on your face
+The Voodoo Bantu is a sub-£500 mountain bike that puts a grin on my jaded face.

 Voodoo Bantu review

-The Voodoo Bantu might be right at the entry point of Voodoo’s mountain bike range but it shapes up as anything but entry level in ride quality and spec.
+The Bantu might be right at the entry point of Voodoo’s mountain bike range, but it shapes up as anything but entry-level in ride quality and spec.

 Voodoo has a rich heritage in mountain biking thanks to the involvement of Joe Murray.
 Joe is one of the most influential frame designers of the last few decades thanks to his work with Kona and is responsible for many frame features that we take for granted today like the sloping top tube.